Onscreen, Onstage, Radio

 1965

-January: “Six”, BBC [Episode: “The Day of Ragnarok” by John McGrath]
+January: “Six”, BBC [Episode: “The Day of Ragnarok” by John McGrath] Part of the revolving Mubi stable of films here: [link]

 May/June: “Contract to Kill” [BBC TV mini-series]: Episodes: “Demand for Vengeance”, “Time for Killing”, “Man in the Photograph”, “Voice from the Past”, “Interlude in Rome”, “Death in Cologne”: as Maria Galen